-Level One training - equipping pupils with the skills necessary to ride safely off the road.
+Level One training - for all KS2 pupils - equipping pupils with the skills necessary to ride safely off the road.
 Children practice using their brakes, steering and control, using gears, emergency stops, swerving, riding with one hand and looking behind while they’re riding

-Level Two training - enabling pupils to ride safely on quiet roads and make decisions as to their road positions, communication with and awareness of other road users.
+Level Two training - for years 5 & 6 only - enabling pupils to ride safely on quiet roads and make decisions as to their road positions, communication with and awareness of other road users.